 - 10.1.
 All lots, structures and uses shall comply with the dimensional requirements specified for the district in which they are located. - 10.2.
-The keeping of animal(s) for personal use or enjoyment other than household pets may be permitted on lots three (3) acres or greater in the Residential District; and two (2) acres or greater in all other Districts; or on other lots sizes as provided

-- for in this Ordinance; and subject to all applicable standards and provisions of this Ordinance. - 10.3.
-No manufactured home which was manufactured before June 15, 1976, may be brought into the Town of Lyman. - 10.4.
+The keeping of animal(s) for personal use or enjoyment other than household pets may be permitted on lots three (3) acres or greater in the Residential District; and two (2) acres or greater in all other Districts; or on other lots sizes as provided for in this Ordinance; and subject to all applicable standards and provisions of this Ordinance. - 10.3.
+No manufactured home which was manufactured before June 15, 1976, may be brought into the Town of Lyman.

+- 10.4.
 Land which is within a private right-of-way which abuts a lot shall not be considered as part of the lot for the purpose of meeting the lot area or setbacks requirements of the Ordinance. - 10.5.
-Multiple non-residential uses and accessory uses, may be located within one building if the lot meets the lot size requirements of the district, and can meet the setback and parking standards for the district. - 10.6 Accessory Dwelling Units: One accessory dwelling unit shall be permitted on a lot which an owner-occupied single-family dwelling is located which meet the following conditions: - 10.6.1 The lot on which the accessory dwelling unit is situated meets all the current dimensional requirements of the district. - 10.6.2 The accessory dwelling unit shall not exceed six hundred (600) square feet of habitable floor area. - 10.6.3 The accessory dwelling unit shall be located either in the same building or an accessory building to the principal structure.
-If the accessory dwelling unit is located in the basement of a single family dwelling it must meet egress standards of the NFPA Life Safety Code #101 as well as all other required codes and standards. - 10.6.4 The building containing the accessory dwelling unit shall have the exterior appearance of a single family home. - 10.6.5 The unit must comply with all applicable building codes and expansion criteria of the Maine State Subsurface Wastewater Rules. - 10.6.6 Driveways longer than two hundred (200) feet must provide an adequate emergency vehicle turnaround. - 10.6.7 On street parking will not be permitted.
-Additional parking and turnaround space must be provided if needed.
+Multiple non-residential uses and accessory uses, may be located within one building if the lot meets the lot size requirements of the district, and can meet the setback and parking standards for the district.

+10.6 Accessory Dwelling Units: One accessory dwelling unit (ADU) shall be permitted on a lot on which a single-family dwelling is located when the following conditions are met:

+10.6.1 The lot where the ADU is situated meets all the current dimensional requirements of the district, unless it is a legally constituted non-conforming lot.

+10.6.2 The ADU shall not exceed eight hundred (800) square feet of habitable floor area.

+10.6.3 The ADU may be added to the existing dwelling structure, attached to the existing structure, or in a new structure.
+The ADU, including those located in the basement of a single-family dwelling must meet egress standards of the NFPA Life Safety Code #101 as well as all other required codes and standards.

+10.6.4 The building containing the ADU shall have the exterior appearance of a single family home.

+10.6.5 The unit must comply with all applicable building codes and expansion criteria of the Maine State Subsurface Wastewater Rules.

+10.6.6 Driveways longer than one hundred fifty (150) feet must provide an adequate emergency vehicle turnaround within 150 feet of the end of the driveway or dead-end road.

+10.6.7 On street parking will not be permitted.